 U.S. airlines are asking the FAA and Transportation Department to convene schedule-reduction meetings with the operators for those airports most severely affected by air traffic controller furloughs.
 The action would not be unprecedented as U.S. law allows the FAA to meet with airlines to agree voluntary reductions in the number of flights they operate at a severely congested airport.
 The FAA held such meetings in 2007 with airlines serving New York John F. Kennedy International Airport, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Airlines Seek FAA Meetings To Cut Flights".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Airlines Seek FAA Meetings To Cut Flights".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.